ChiWang/DmpSW/README.md

         compilation files which will be used by build tool "SCons".

-        Two kinds layout:
-        * a CMD for certain sub-detector will not invoke other sub-detectors
-        * a CMD for whole detector
-            will invoke all sub-detectors

-    5.4  input file as interface of command (batch mode)
+    5.4  JobOpt_* file

-            dmp{AP} *{AP}Input.infor
-            for example:    dmpRdc  *RdcInput.infor
+        running time script.
+For example: JobOpt_DmpSimulation is used to run simulation

     5.5  FileName.cnct

         dectector <-> FEE, connection information.

-##  Data names
+##  Data names (TODO)

 1   raw data(binary file, all DAMPE scientific data)